spotinst/spotinst-examples/Utilities/AWS/StackSet/README.md

 Quickly connect all AWS accounts within an AWS organization or OU to spot.io.
 The process will create a policy and role in each AWS account.
 The role ARN from each AWS account will then be supplied to the spot platform to connect and consume.
-The solution will leverage cloud formation stacksets to run a cloudformation stack in each AWS account.
+The solution will leverage cloudformation stacksets to run a cloudformation stack in each AWS account.
 The accounts in Spot will be named using the AWS

 # Pre-req: